pivotal-cf/bookbinder/README.md

 In the master_middleman dir or the layout repo's `source/layouts/layout.erb`, or an individual page to which you'd like to add a link.
 For example, add the line `<%= render_repo_link(include_environments: ['staging']) %>` in the desired location for your link to include the link only on sites with 'staging' in their URLs.

-If you include the line below in your `source/layouts/layout.erb`, the feedback partial will be rendered on every page of your book that has not been specifically excluded:
+If you include the line below in your `source/layouts/layout.erb`, the source repository partial will be rendered on every page of your book that has not been specifically excluded:

 ```
 <%= render_repo_link(include_environments: [<your-environments]) %>